Postnatal care utilization and associated factors among women who gave birth within the last 12 months in northwest Ethiopia: a cross-sectional study

 PNC utilization: our study found that 19.85% (95% CI: 20.8-29.4) of the mothers attended postnatal care utilization.

-Variables like women's education, place of delivery, membership in the women's development army, ANC visit, getting health education from the health post, and parity were statistically significantly associated with postnatal care utilization in our study.
+Variables like women's education, place of delivery, membership in the women's development army, ANC visit, getting health education of the health post, and parity were statistically significantly associated with postnatal care utilization in our study.
 This study revealed that the odds of PNC service utilization among women who had secondary and higher educational levels were 2.65 times more likely as compared to those who had no formal education.
 This finding is consistent with studies conducted in Ethiopia [15, 16, 25-28], elsewhere in Kenya [29], Tanzania [30], and Pakistan [31].
-This is because of that, education improves the best use of health information on PNC services.
+It is for these reasons that, education improves the best use of health information on PNC services.
 In addition, education increases the opportunity for women's engagement in different social and economic activities, which exposes them to social interaction and create the capacity to use PNC services better than those of women who have no education.
 Furthermore, this may be due to the fact that education enhances female autonomy to develop the capability to make decisions about their health.
 In the current study, the odds of postnatal care utilization among women who give birth in a health institution were 2.65 times higher as compared to women who deliver their babies at home.
-This finding is in line with the studies done in Ethiopia [15, 16, 25, 32-34], a study from 36 SSA countries [6], and from 23 countries across Africa, Southeast Asia, the Eastern Mediterranean, Europe, the Americas, and the Western Pacific [13].
+This finding is in line with the studies done in Ethiopia [15, 16, 25, 32-34], a study of 36 SSA countries [6], and from 23 countries across Africa, southeast Asia, the eastern Mediterranean, Europe, the Americas, and the western Pacific [13].
 This could be explained by the fact that as mothers gets delivered at the health facilities; they are more likely to receive counselling on postnatal care services and danger signs, as well as being exposed to health education.

 Postnatal care utilization was low in the northwest of Ethiopia.
 The findings suggest that completing secondary and above education, women health clubs in the community, health education at the health post-level, facility delivery, ANC visit of four or more, and parity or three and above were predictors of PNC utilization.
 Therefore, the existing health system should consider multilevel intervention strategies focusing on maternal health education, promoting health education at the health post-level, strengthening of women's participation at women development army, and ensuring physical accessibility of healthcare to improve postnatal care utilization in rural Ethiopia.